jpincas/tormenta/README.md

 - 'Slow' sums by partial decoding of JSON where the index-based sum is not available
 - Business logic using 'triggers' on save and get, including the ability to pass a 'context' through a query
 - URL parameter -> query builder in package `urltoquery`, for quick construction of queries from URL strings
-- Helpers for loading relations (WIP)
+- Helpers for loading relations (WIP - currently working but tests and docs needed)

 ## Quick How To